SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 <img src="images/F21.png" width="900" title='Framework'/>

 ### Explainable AI in transportation domain
-I am particularly interested in empowering black-box machine learning models with interpretability by pre-designing interpretation-oriented parameters, or by applying post hoc model-agnostic interpretation techniques such as feature importance, partial dependence plot, and SHapley Additive exPlanations.
+I am particularly interested in empowering black-box machine learning models with interpretability by pre-designing interpretation-oriented parameters, or by applying post hoc model-agnostic interpretation techniques such as partial dependence plot, and SHapley Additive exPlanations.
 I have incorporated these fantastic concepts into different transportation-related tasks such as travel demand estimation and crowd flow time series forecasting, to delineate the patterns learned by the model from massive travel data.

 <img src="images/F11.png" width="900" title='Framework'/>